pip-services/pip-services-docs/content/en/node/redis/_index.md

 no_list: true
 weight: 500
 description: >

-This module contains packages for working with Redis databases of type key-value.
+   This module contains packages for working with Redis dataases of type key-value.
 ---

 ### Packages